codeidea-korea/moa/shop/inicis/key/readme.txt

 for your Merchant Administration.
 This site provides your payment transaction details and account details by calculation period.

-You can also log on this site using your Merchant ID(Cyworld014).
+You can also log on this site using your Merchant ID(SIRmoafrnd).